World War II and the McCarthy Era

 There were no cases involving the Smith Act during the war, partly because few people opposed the fight against fascism in the U.S. However, after the war, the act was used to prosecute members of the Communist Party in the U.S.

 – About 121 others were prosecuted under the Smith Act’s conspiracy provisions, and many thousands of others were prosecuted under state laws outlawing mere membership in organizations that advocated violent overthrow of the government.
-Many of these prosecutions were unsupported by evidence, and the McCarthy Era (named for then- Senator Joseph McCarthy) is remembered today for its “witch hunt” atmosphere.
-But times were changing.
+A large number of these prosecutions were unsupported by evidence, and the McCarthy Era (named for then- Senator Joseph McCarthy) is remembered today for its “witch hunt” atmosphere.
+But the times were changing.

 – In Yeats v.
 U.S. (1957), the Supreme Court (which now had several new members, especially the new Chief Justice Earl Warren) made a distinction between the abstract doctrine of overthrow of of the government and actually advocating violent action.

 Outright prior restraint is usually unconstitutional because it targets particular content, but regulations that are content neutral and that advance an important interest are often considered to be acceptable.